Investigation of Parameter Uncertainty in Clustering Using a Gaussian Mixture Model Via Jackknife, Bootstrap and

 \subsection{The jackknife and bootstrap methods}

 The jackknife and bootstrap methods are well known approaches to obtaining estimates of the variance associated with parameter estimates.
 Both are sampling based methods and are straightforward to implement, regardless of the model under consideration.
-Here, they are considered within the context of model-based clustering (the bootstrap approach has been recently incorporated in the model-based clustering software \texttt{mclust} in \textbf{R}).
+Here, they are considered within the context of model-based clustering.
 By default, \texttt{mclust} clusters observations by fitting a range of mixture of Gaussian models (in terms of number of mixture components and the type of covariance structure), and chooses the optimal model using the Bayesian Information Criterion \citep{schwarz1978}.
+However, the user may specify any covariance structure and number of groups $G$ that they wish to fit.
 In this setting, the algorithm for the bootstrap and jackknife variance estimation techniques proceeds as follows: